13 Day Self-Drive Tour, Accommodated

 Distance approx. 50 km; driving time approx. 1 h

-After arriving at Windhoek International Airport, you collect your rental car and drive to the prearranged accommodation, Montebello Guesthouse.
+After arriving at Windhoek International Airport, you collect your rental car and drive to your prearranged accommodation in town.
 The rest of the day is at leisure and you can either relax at the guesthouse or explore the city.
-See the National Gallery (featuring local artists), the National Museum (Namibia’s history) or take a walk in the 12-hectare National Botanic Garden.
-Get a taste for some Namibian beer and enjoy traditional cuisine at a local restaurant (own account).
-You will overnight at Montebello Guesthouse.
+See the National Gallery (featuring local artists), the National Museum (Namibia’s history) and the well-known Christ Church.
+Enjoy traditional cuisine at a local restaurant (own account).
+You will overnight at The Elegant Guesthouse.

 Distance approx. 350 km; driving time approx. 4-5 h